 HR programs and activities can support employee financial stability

-- creating schedules with 20-30 minimum hours
+- creating schedules with reasonable minimum hours – 30 or more

 - providing financial literacy programs

 - jobs re-training programs (grant money is sometimes available)